spturner/AI_ML_Workshops/README.md

 ## Feedback

-Please remember to fill in your survey following today's workshop
+Please remember to fill in your survey following all workshop